Jimmie Lee Robinson: Biography

 In the late 1980s, members of a local blues band called Ice Cream Men encouraged Robinson to make a comeback.
-He returned to music and recorded his first studio album in 1994 for Delmark Records, entitled Lonely Traveller, which included old and new tracks by Robinson.
+He returned to music and recorded his first studio album with the band in 1994 for Delmark Records, entitled Lonely Traveller, which included old and new tracks by Robinson.
 Four more albums followed: Guns, Gangs, and Drugs in 1996; Maxwell Street Blues in 1998; Remember Me, a solo acoustic recording on the APO label in 1998; and All My Life in 2001.

 Robinson's comeback was capped by his active protest to prevent the gentrification of Maxwell Street.
 He was a member of the Maxwell Street Historic Preservation Coalition and wrote the group's theme song, "Maxwell Street Teardown Blues".
 Most of the buildings along the street were to have been demolished so the University of Illinois could expand.
 In protest, Robinson performed in 2000 on Maxwell Street, playing "Maxwell Street Teardown Blues", and fasted for 81 days.
 Despite the protest of Robinson and others, the street was almost completely demolished by the end of the year.
-Later in the year, Robinson changed his name to J. L. Latif Aliomar as a part of his religious conversion to Islam.

 Early in 2002, Robinson was diagnosed with a malignant tumor in his sinuses, which was removed in April of the same year.
 He began performing again four days later in celebration of his 71st birthday at the Deep Blue Club.
 However, the cancer had already spread to the rest of his body, and his health deteriorated to the point of no recovery.
 On July 6, 2002, he was found dead in his car in Chicago with a self-inflicted gunshot wound to the head.
 Robinson most likely committed suicide to avoid the suffering stemming from his failing health.
+In 2019 the Killer Blues Headstone project placed the headstone for Robinson at Burr Oak Cemetery in Alsip, Illinois.